DiorStone/DSFoundation/README.md

 > CocoaPods 1.1.0+ is required to build DSFoundation 0.1.0+.

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate DSFoundation into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'